andreasd/munin-alert/README.md

 # Features

-Munin-alert send alerts to pagerduty or hipchat room according to config file and event type.
+Munin-alert send alerts to pagerduty, slack channel or hipchat room according to config file and event type.
 For example, you can send warnings to hipchat and pagerduty, critical errors to pagerduty, uknowns only to hipchat.
 Same munin-alert resolves alerts at pagerduty which cames with OK event type.

 # Getting started